Baby girl sitting on the floor playing with colourful toys

 GymPriceAgesStandout featureRating

-We started with the play gyms that UK parents add to their BubsNest registries most often, then filtered for products that are currently in stock through a joined UK retailer.
+We started with the play gyms that UK parents add to their BubsNest registries most often, then filtered for products currently in stock through a joined UK retailer with active affiliate links.
 We cross-referenced parent reviews across multiple sources, looked for recurring praise and complaints, and scored each gym on build quality, developmental value, longevity, and honest value for money.
 No brand paid for inclusion and we receive no editorial direction from manufacturers.

 What to look for in a baby play gym

 Mat thickness matters more than you think.
 If you have hard floors, a thin play mat means you will end up layering a blanket underneath anyway.
-The Ingenuity Cozy Spot stands out here with its duvet-style padding, while the Fisher-Price and Nuby mats are noticeably thinner.
+The Ingenuity Cozy Spot stands out here with its plush padding, while the Red Kite and Fisher-Price mats are thinner but still comfortable on carpet.

 Toy variety and positioning.
 Babies develop fast.
 A gym with repositionable toys or adjustable arches stays interesting longer than one where everything is fixed.
 Look for a mix of textures (crinkle, rattle, teether) plus at least one mirror, which babies find endlessly fascinating from about eight weeks onward.